Law and Public Service Gaucho Path Way encompasses: law, public service, think tanks, NGOs, and government.

 - Legal Education Association for Diversity - LEAD, or Legal Education Association for Diversity, is an organization dedicated to students of color on the path to law school.
 LEAD promotes brotherhood/sisterhood among driven and diverse students of color interested in law by creating strong relationships, mentorships, community involvement, resources, and providing information to facilitate the transition between college and law school.

 - Mock Trial Team - Mock Trial allows undergraduate students to take on the roles of attorneys and witnesses, acting out a fictitious case while competing against the mock trial teams of other universities.
 You are scored not only on content but also on performance.

 - Phi Alpha Delta - The brothers and sisters of Phi Alpha Delta, UCSB's only Co-ed Pre-Law Fraternity, are a diverse group of like-minded Gauchos who are interested in legal career paths and are involved in our local community.
 Our brothers and sisters have numerous legal resources at their disposal that allows them to prepare for their future careers in the legal field.
-Many of our alumni have achieved successful careers within the legal profession and offer current members a spanning network of connections in order to help them succeed.

 - Greek Life—Joining a fraternity or sorority at UCSB is a great way to open doors to countless opportunities and activities; Office of Student Life (OSL)